Bedrock-OSS/bedrock-wiki/docs/blocks/precise-interaction.md

 This is where precise interaction comes in!
 The following methods of precise interaction allow you to define multiple areas in a block that can be interacted with separately, and assign different functions to each area.
 In this tutorial, we will show you how to add precise interaction to your blocks using scripts, with examples of each method.

-**Note**: Precise interaction does not enable blocks to have multiple / a custom-shaped [`minecraft:selection_box`](/blocks/blocks-stable#minecraft-selection-box).
+**Note**: Precise interaction does not enable blocks to have multiple/custom-shaped [`minecraft:selection_box`](/blocks/block-components#selection-box) components.
 The selection box must be within all defined areas for precise interaction to function properly.

 ![Showcase image displaying example Pigeonholes and Double Flower Pot blocks](/assets/images/blocks/precise-interaction/showcase.png)